Low-Code and Agile Development: A Case Study with AZL | Mendix

 However, after two years of working with Mendix, AZL and Bizzomate came to the mutual realization that, while they were creating great applications, they weren’t seeing the full benefit of low-code.
 Because they were sticking with waterfall management over agile, they weren’t getting the quick prototyping and iteration that an Agile methodology enables, and low-code enhances.

 But was it worth trying out?
 Agile would be a totally different way of working for AZL, and the transition had the potential to be painful.
 Agile working is also not for every kind of organization.
-Gelissen relayed something Derckjan Kruit, one of Mendix’s founders once said: “If they’re going to build nuclear plants in the Netherlands in an Agile way, I’m going to immigrate because that’s not the way to do it.”
+Gelissen relayed something Derckjan Kruit, one of Mendix’s founders once said: “If they’re going to build nuclear plants in the Netherlands in an Agile way, I’m going to emigrate because that’s not the way to do it.”

 However, AZL was very open to a new way of thinking and allowed Bizzomate to bring in some Agile specialists and scrum masters to bring experience and knowledge to AZL employees unfamiliar with this way of working.
 Developing this way allowed for more frequent testing and iteration.
 It also helped to close the gap between the business and IT, but, as Heijkers said, “It’s not about the method or the way of working, it’s about the people, the users.”
 He continued, “It’s not about tooling.
 It’s about leadership.
 It’s about people who bring people together and create an environment which will be interesting to work with.”